codecalec/ProgrammingLabManual/src/introduction.md

 We will go over the [NumPy](https://numpy.org/) stack and how we can use it to manipulate data, create plots and perform regression analysis.

 The source files for this book can be found on [Github](https://github.com/codecalec/ProgrammingLabManual).
-If you find any typos, grammatic errors or possible areas of improvement, you can file an issue on the repository.
+If you find any typos, grammatical errors or possible areas of improvement, you can file an issue on the repository.

 This book is licensed under the [MIT license](https://opensource.org/licenses/MIT) which is included in the [source code repository](https://github.com/codecalec/ProgrammingLabManual/blob/main/LICENSE).